GuillaumeDD/dialign/README.md

 at the level of surface of text utterances.

 A good place to start can be found in the following paper:
-- Dubuisson Duplessis, G.; Clavel, C.; Landragin, F., **Automatic Measures to Characterise Verbal Alignment in Human-Agent Interaction**, 18th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL), 2017, pp. 71--81 \[[See paper](http://www.sigdial.org/workshops/conference18/proceedings/pdf/SIGDIAL10.pdf)\]
+- Dubuisson Duplessis, G.; Clavel, C.; Landragin, F., **Automatic Measures to Characterise Verbal Alignment in Human-Agent Interaction**, 18th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL), 2017, pp. 71--81 \[[See paper](http://www.sigdial.org/workshops/conference18/proceedings/pdf/SIGDIAL10.pdf) [BIB](http://www.sigdial.org/workshops/conference18/proceedings/bib/SIGDIAL10.bib)\]

-dialign  is based  on the  observation  that the  behaviour of  dialogue participants tend to converge and  automatically align at several levels (such as the lexical, syntactic  and semantic ones).
+dialign  is based  on the  observation that  the behaviours  of dialogue participants tend to converge and  automatically align at several levels (such as the lexical, syntactic  and semantic ones).
 One consequence of successful alignment at several  levels between dialogue participants is